 • risk of developing coronary heart disease.

 In addition, increased testosterone in girls leads to a decrease in external attractiveness, femininity, and tenderness.
 The character becomes more aggressive, explosive and intolerant.
-A woman begins to experience psychological discomfort, get annoyed, break down over trifles.
+A woman begins to experience psychological discomfort, become irritated, and lose her temper over trifles.

 How to lower testosterone in women